 Suck On A Lozenge

 The heat from a cup of tea can be soothing.
-Consider using calming teas like chamomile green tea which have natural healing properties.
-Adding honey increases the health benefits of a cup of tea.
+If it's too cold to take water consider drinking plenty of tea using calming teas like chamomile and green tea which have natural healing properties.
+Adding honey increases the health benefits of a cup of tea and relieves the symptoms of a swollen uvula.

 Cold compresses help with swelling because it slows the blood flow to irritated sites.
-Likewise, chewing on ice chips can help reduce swelling in the uvula.
+Likewise, chewing on ice chips can help relieve a swollen uvula.
+It also resolves a dry mouth and scratchy throat.